Caramel Apple Cheesecake

 - Preheat oven to 350F.
 Have a 9-inch springform pan ready.

-- In a medium bowl, mix together the graham cracker crumbs and 1/3 cup melted butter.
-Press into the bottom and up the side of the pan.
+- In a large bowl, mix together the crumbs, melted butter, 2 tablespoons sugar, and salt.
+Pat into the bottom and roughly 2 inches up the side of the pan.
 Place on a cookie sheet and set aside.

 This post may contain affiliate links.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchase.